 - Find the two 15″ x 29″ fleece panels, the two 15″ x 22″ fleece panels and the corresponding four lining panels.

 NOTE: We are using a lining with our fleece to insure a super smooth curve to our bolster sides.
-The lining helps keep the fleece smooth and stable and insures no lumps or bumps of stuffing show.
+The lining helps keep the fleece smooth and stable and insures no lumps or bumps of stuffing will show.

 - Place a lining panel on the wrong side of each fleece panel.